torbalansky/Unit-Converter/README.md

 ![Screenshot](images/convertor_screenshot.png)

-**Convert cholesterol (total, HDL, LDL) and triglyceride measurements between mmol/L to mg/dL and vice versa with ease!**

 ## Overview

 Lipid Units Converter is a simple and handy Google Chrome extension that helps you convert cholesterol and triglyceride measurements between mmol/L and mg/dL, and vice versa.
 Whether you're a researcher, or just curious about these units, this extension makes conversions a breeze.